ibm-cloud-docs/cloud-object-storage/basics/at.md

 You can use the `responseData.requestId` field to identify the events that are generated when you copy an object from one bucket to another.

+### Getting the details of a firewall update
+{: #at-events-analyze-7}

+Updating a bucket's firewall will generate a `cloud-object-storage.resource-configuration.update` event.

+To get the details of what was changed, check for fields `responseData.allowedIp`, `responseData.deniedIp`, and `responseData.allowedNetworkTypes` that appear in the **responseData** field.